By Jeff White (jwhite@virginia.edu)

 “I was very, very proud of the students that we selected,” Axson-Lawrence saidl “All of the students represented themselves, their teams and the department very, very well, better than I could have imagined.”

-The tour’s headquarters were at the DoubleTree in Crystal City, where King arrived expected to room with Gaines or Velazquez.
+The tour’s headquarters were at the DoubleTree in Crystal City, where King arrived expecting to room with Gaines or Velazquez.
 Instead, the ACC paired student-athletes from different schools.
 King roomed with Jaylen Blakes, a basketball player from Duke, and Gaines with Taji Johnson, a football player from Boston College.

 “I met him last summer in Houston at a black student-athlete summit,” Gaines said of Johnson, “so we were familiar with each other, and that was cool.”